Dinghy, kayak and canoe storage

-If you store your dinghy on a council reserve, you need to register it with Port Stephens Council.
+If you store your dinghy, kayak or canoe on a council reserve, you need to register it with Port Stephens Council.

 Unauthorised vessels include:

 - any vessel over 3m in length (except a canoe or kayak)

 - trailer sailer/sailboat fitted with mast

 Council rangers will remove unregistered, unauthorised and abandoned water vessels from Council managed foreshore reserves

 To enquire about an impounded vessel, call 02 4988 0255.